codeface-io/SwiftObserver/Documentation/specific-patterns.md

 }
 ~~~

 And why would you want that?
-An plain old *Owned Messenger* is necessary in three scenarios ...
+An plain old *Stored Messenger* is necessary in three scenarios ...

 ### 1. Require Specific Observability in an Interface